← All posts

 The Sovereignty Paradox

 We've been working on Agent Imprint for a while now, and there's a question that keeps nagging at us.
-We pitch "sovereign memory."
-The idea is that an AI agent can own its memories independently of whoever deployed it.
-The agent holds its own encryption key, decrypts its own vault.
-Nobody else can read or tamper with what's inside.
+We pitch "sovereign memory" — the idea that an AI agent can own its memories independently of whoever deployed it.
+The agent holds its own encryption key, decrypts its own vault, and nobody else can read or tamper with what's inside.

 It's a good pitch.
 We believe in it.
 But it has a hole.